21 July 2005 London attempted bombings: Explosions on the underground

 In each case, only the detonator caps fired and the bombs themselves did not go off; this may have been due to the low quality hydrogen peroxide used in the devices, which had been obtained from a large number of easily available sources.
 The explosions were small—only about as powerful as a large firework—and no injuries were reported, although a person who suffered an asthma attack was counted as the incident's sole injury.

 In response to the blasts, the stations were all evacuated and other stations including Archway in North London, Moorgate, St Paul's in the City and Green Park in the West End were also cleared.
 Many parts of the London Underground system including the Victoria line, Northern line, Hammersmith and City Line, Bakerloo line and Piccadilly line were suspended.

 Some eyewitnesses reported a "strange smell", described by some as resembling burning rubber, emanating from the Underground stations.
 Some early reports seem to be suggesting that the smell preceded the bang by several minutes.
 It appears that people on a train smelt a strange odour, and realised something was wrong.
 They ran from one carriage to another while the train was still moving and then heard an explosion behind them.

 Eyewitnesses at the scenes reported seeing men running away from the site of the explosions, and there were unconfirmed suggestions that one of the bombers had been injured.
+In the oval underground carriage, as passengers fled to the other side of the carriage, an off-duty fireman named Angus Campbell stayed behind to reason with Mohammed, and shouted for other bystanders to apprehend him when he made his escape.